RedDotRocket/AgentUp/docs/getting-started/first-agent.md

 ?
 Agent name: Basic Agent
 ?
 Description: AI Agent Basic Agent Project.
 ?
 Version: 0.0.1
 ?
+Select agent execution type:
+❯ Reactive (single-shot request/response)
+  Iterative (self-directed multi-turn loops)
+?
 Would you like to customize the features?
 No
 ```

+!!! info "Agent Types Explained"
+    - **Reactive Agent**: Best for simple request/response interactions where you need a single answer or action.
+Perfect for getting started!
+    - **Iterative Agent**: Best for complex, multi-step goals that require autonomous problem-solving.
+[Learn more about iterative agents](iterative-agent.md).

+    For this tutorial, we're using a reactive agent to keep things simple and get you started quickly.

 Hit **Enter** to create the agent project.